Leadership and Governance

 The Church is led by the Archbishops of Canterbury and York and 106 other bishops.
 They provide guidance and direction to the churches across the country and make decisions on the Church in society.
-The General Synod is an assembly of bishops, clergy and laity, and creates the laws of the Church.
-The seven National Church Institutions work together to support the mission and ministries of the Church.

-Each of our 42 dioceses has a lead bishop known as a diocesan bishop.
-Most are supported by other (suffragan or area) bishops.
+Each of our 42 dioceses is led by the diocesan bishop and most are supported by other (suffragan or area) bishops.
 Each of the diocesan bishops along with their leadership teams are responsible for the care of parishes and clergy across each province.
 All diocesan bishops are members of the House of Bishops, along with a small number of other elected bishops.
 The House of Bishops is one of the three houses of the General Synod.
 The General Synod is an assembly of bishops, clergy and laity, which meets at least twice a year to debate and decide the Church’s laws and discuss matters of public interest.

 Our two archbishops and 24 other bishops sit in the House of Lords, making a major contribution to Parliament's work.
 They are known as Lords Spiritual.